isomerpages/mlaw-corp/_our-work/8-test-page.md

 ---
-layout: leftnav-page-content
-title: Land Policy And Administration
+title: 'Land Policy And Administration'
 permalink: /our-work/land-policy-and-administration-test/
-breadcrumb: Land Policy And Administration test
+breadcrumb: 'Land Policy And Administration test'
-collection_name: our-work

 ---

 In land scarce Singapore, optimising the use of land resources is integral to sustaining Singapore’s economic and social growth.